Tree of the Month: #ArizonaRosewood

 For more info view the full plant specifications from ASU’s Virtual Library of Phoenix Landscape Plants: Arizona Rosewood

-John Eisenhower of SavATree talks about the Tree Of The Month, the Arizona Rosewood.
+John Eisenhower talks about the Tree Of The Month, the Arizona Rosewood.
 Plus he takes listener calls about removing old oleander bushes, a neighbor’s sissoo tree roots growing into their yard, shade tree suggestions, treating a lemon tree missing branches and more.